gotzmann / comet

 Latency

-How long it takes to get response from API often is even more important than overall service throughput.
-And that is where Comet really shines!
+How long it takes to get a response from an API often is even more important than overall service throughput.
+And that is where Comet really shines.

 Response latency of minimal versions of popular PHP frameworks under series of serial web requests